 Image via: Etsy – Hen House Originals – Dorm Essentials Laundry Bag

 8.)
 Coffee Maker

 Coffee, Tea, and water may prove to be the best drinks to consume at college (we won’t mention the alcoholic beverages).
 A coffee maker that doubles as a tea maker could become a college student best friend, late at night or early in the morning.
 Opt for a variety that has an alarm or even a travel sidecup like the Hamilton Beach coffee maker.

 College students spend a lot of time in the bed… not just sleeping, but studying, eating and everything else.
 A laptop desk for writing, resting a laptop, or just having a flat surface other than your desk can prove to be essential.
 Creating a productive study area can be hard.
 This desk will help make life easier.
 These can be found at most houseware stores in the back-to-school area.

-One of the most underrated essentials for a dorm room are table and floor lamps.
-Whether you are trying to study, or need extra light near your bed or sitting area, the overhead fluorescent fixture in the room will not be sufficient, and it will wake up your roommate!
-Opt for a few lamps that are versatile and don’t require strange sized bulbs!
+One of the most underrated essentials for a dorm room is table and floor lamps.
+Whether you are trying to study, or need an extra light near your bed or sitting area, the overhead fluorescent fixture in the room will not be sufficient, and it will wake up your roommate!
+Opt for a few lamps that are versatile and don’t require strangely sized bulbs!